nondejus/AwesomeUnityCommunity/README.md

 * [UniMic](https://github.com/adrenak/UniMic "") - A wrapper for Unity's Microphone class.
 * [Low-latency_Sound_for_UnityAndroid](https://github.com/tsubaki/Low-latency_Sound_for_UnityAndroid "")
 * [usfxr](https://github.com/zeh/usfxr) - A C# library used to generate and play game-like procedural audio effects inside Unity.
+* [Audio Toolkit](https://assetstore.unity.com/packages/tools/audio/audio-toolkit-free-version-2679) - A complete, easy-to-use, and performance optimized framework to play and manage music and sound effects in Unity.
+Both :moneybag: and :free:

 ## :runner: Animation <a name="animation"></a>